34 Best Things to Do in Medellin, Colombia

 You could also plan a day trip to nearby Guatapé, another beautiful small town.
 Keep reading to discover all the things to do in and around Medellin!

 Book your Medellín accommodations and experiences early!
-We've pulled together top suggestions below.
+Here are some top choices to make your trip enjoyable.

 34 Top Things to Do in Medellin, Colombia